Who wins the Jerami Grant vs. Victor Wembanyama matchup in tonight's game?

 Jerami Grant vs. Victor Wembanyama and the San Antonio Spurs: Stats, Projections and Game Preview

-The NBA schedule on Thursday includes Victor Wembanyama and the San Antonio Spurs (4-25) visiting Jerami Grant and the Portland Trail Blazers (8-21) at Moda Center, beginning at 10:00 PM ET.
+The San Antonio Spurs and Jerami Grant will clash when the Spurs (5-25) play the Portland Trail Blazers (8-22) at Moda Center on Friday, December 29 beginning at 10:00 PM ET.

 Buy Tickets for This Game on Ticketmaster!